 Cleantech to Market (C2M) is a partnership between students, scientists, engineers, and professionals to translate low-carbon energy, green chemistry, and water research into market opportunities.
 In the process, C2M helps develop the next generation of innovative cleantech leaders.

 Energy for Economic Growth (EEG) is a joint research program between UC Berkeley’s Center for Effective Global Action, the Energy Institute at Haas, and Oxford Policy Management, an international consulting firm in the UK.
 The program will explore how investments in large-scale energy systems—with a focus on energy supply, regulation, efficiency, and clean energy technology—contribute to poverty alleviation and economic growth for countries in Sub-Saharan Africa and South Asia.
-Click here to sign up for updates
+Visit the website/Sign up for updates

 California Institute for Energy and Environment (CIEE), an innovative UC partnership of energy agencies, utilities, building industry, non-profits, and research entities designed to advance energy efficiency science and technology for the benefit of California and other energy consumers and the environment.
 CIEE is a branch of the University of California Energy Institute.